geometalab/OSMDeepOD/README.md

 ## Introduction

 OSM-Crosswalk-Detection is a highly scalable image recognition software for aerial photos (orthophotos).
-It uses the deep learning library Keras, more precisely a VGGNet like convolutional neural network, to detect crosswalks along streets.
+It uses the open source software library TensorFlow, with a retrained Inception V3 neuronal network, to detect crosswalks along streets.
-This Python based project provides a Keras docker container to train the neural network on a GPU and several docker containers to distribute the recognition work on multiple servers.

 This work started as part of a semester thesis autumn 2015 at Geometa Lab, University of Applied Sciences Rapperswil (HSR).